 As with Bradley, Droney, and Allen [13], the conceptual design of the SBW100 assumes that the strut does not aid in generating lift.
 This is a reasonable assumption since high-speed Euler-based [20], and low-speed RANS-based [21] strut-braced wing optimization studies have shown that negative lift on the strut may be required to alleviate interference effects towards the wing-strut junction.
 As a consequence, however, the optimizer tends to produce a relatively thick strut to withstand buckling, which leads to poor wave drag performance when operating at high transonic Mach numbers.
 As a pure structural member that generates drag, the optimizer also tends to reduce chord length to achieve reductions in wetted area.
 To prevent this, a maximum thickness-to-chord ratio constraint of 0.12 is introduced, which forces the optimizer to adopt larger chord lengths to achieve a similar level of flexural rigidity.
 The problem is further simplified by constraining the strut design to have a constant thickness-to-chord ratio and chord length distribution.

-Since Faber does not model the sectional shape design of the wing, and it is assumed that both the required $C_L$ and the optimal spanwise lift distribution can be achieved through high-fidelity aerodynamic shape optimization given a reasonable planform design (i.e. there is sufficient wing area, and both taper and aspect ratios are reasonable), a number of linear constraints are introduced to maintain the feasibility of the wing planform.
+Since Faber does not model the sectional shape design of the wing, and it is assumed that both the required C_L and the optimal spanwise lift distribution can be achieved through high-fidelity aerodynamic shape optimization given a reasonable planform design (i.e. there is sufficient wing area, and both taper and aspect ratios are reasonable), linear constraints are introduced to maintain the feasibility of the wing planform.
 For instance, the optimizer is constrained to maintain a constant chord inboard wing segment, which would otherwise be designed with a taper ratio that exceeds unity.
 This is because the optimizer tends to design the wing planform according to the out-of-plane bending moment distribution, which decreases towards the midspan of the wing segment before increasing towards the wing-strut junction.
 This is also because the optimizer favors reductions in viscous drag through smaller chord lengths at the wing root when interference losses at the wing-fuselage junction are not modeled.
 The optimizer, however, is still permitted to reduce the thickness-to-chord ratio towards the root for a more efficient distribution of structural depth.
 This results in wing designs that are similar to those that can be found in the literature [11-13].
-In addition, to prevent the sectional lift coefficients from becoming too large towards the wing tip, which would likely cause shock formation during the high-fidelity simulations, a minimum tip chord constraint is imposed to maintain a reasonable outboard wing segment taper ratio based on the Boeing SUGAR High, but scaled down for the regional jet class.

 For structural sizing, the wing structures are constructed from Boeing's advanced quasi-isotropic material [13].
-The wing and strut roots are assumed to be clamped, and the wing-strut junction is modeled as a rigid joint, which offers the best structural performance for joined wing systems [64].
+The wing and strut roots are assumed to be clamped, and the wing-strut junction is modeled as a rigid joint, which offers the best structural performance for joined wing systems [62].
 The wing-strut junction is positioned at 55% semispan based on the work of Bradley, Droney, and Allen [13].
 This represents a reasonable tradeoff between load alleviation from the strut over the inboard portion of the wing, and higher axial loads over the strut when under compression.
 This decision, however, leans more towards a conservative design without a jury strut to elevate the buckling modes to higher frequencies.

 For the SBW100, fuel storage is assumed to be available within both the wing and strut.
 In addition, a fuel basin is included within the fuselage, which allows for additional fuel capacity up to the equivalent of the fuel storage within the carry-through portion of the CTW100.
 This limit is set to avoid occupying any space reserved for baggage and internal structures.
+Both aircraft also include an additional center fuel tank sized based on the Embraer E190-E2.